Preschool and Temple Emanuel Staff

 Curriculum Information

-We serve children ages 1-5 and provide the following guidelines for curriculum:
+We serve children ages 5 months - 5 years old and provide the following guidelines for curriculum:

 Teachers prepare an age-appropriate environment, always being responsive to the developmental needs of the individual child.
 Because young children love experimenting, in our classrooms, they are allowed to do things themselves, to learn and gain mastery.
 We encourage this type of growth process by providing a long work/play period daily.
 There are daily snacks, circle time, center time and gross motor time to exercise growing bodies.